 1. Establish policies to enable USATF to achieve its purposes and perform its duties;

-2. Govern and supervise USATF’s affairs and perform those duties specified in these Bylaws and the Operating Regulations;
+2. Govern and supervise USATF’s long-term affairs and perform those duties specified in these Bylaws and the Operating Regulations;

 3. Recommend, approve, and oversee all USATF committee programs;

-4. Select a CEO to lead National Office Management and conduct annual performance evaluations and, if necessary, determine whether to retain or dismiss the CEO.
-Any such decision will be made by a two-thirds vote of a quorum consisting of members of the Board who are not personally conflicted;
+4. Select a CEO to lead National Office Management and conduct annual performance evaluations, determine compensation, and, if necessary, determine whether to retain or dismiss the CEO.
+Any such decision will be made by a two-thirds (2/3) vote of a quorum consisting of members of the Board who are not personally conflicted;

 5. Provide and oversee the strategic guidance to the USATF organization.
 In this capacity, the Board approves strategic goals for USATF following review and discussions with the CEO;

-6. Protect assets and provide financial oversight of USATF, including the approval of USATF’s annual budgets as recommended by the CEO and providing for annual independent audits of USATF and its committees; and
+6. Protect assets and provide financial oversight of USATF, including the approval of USATF’s annual budgets as recommended by the CEO and providing for annual independent audits of USATF and its committees, and review and approval of the financial statements, annual report, and financial control policies of USATF;

-7. Ensure adequate financial resources necessary for USATF to fulfill its mission.
+7. Ensure adequate financial resources necessary for USATF to fulfill its mission; and

+8. Ensure that athlete safety rules, policies, and procedures comply with the requirements of the USOPC and the U.S. Center for SafeSport.

 B. Composition: The Board shall be composed as follows: